SEI-R-2-22/u1_lesson_flex_grid/README.md

     - A margin of `10px` on all 4 sides
     - A text color of `#FFFFFF`

-- Add the CSS to make the client happy!
+- Add the CSS to meet the standard!

 ---